The Beautiful and Damned: Critical reception

 While certain critics commended the improvement in prose and structure over This Side of Paradise, others deemed The Beautiful and Damned to be less ground-breaking.
 In contrast to the praise for This Side of Paradise as pulsing with originality, Fanny Butcher deemed The Beautiful and Damned to be a more conventional effort.
 Butcher feared that "Fitzgerald had a brilliant future ahead of him in 1920" but, "unless he does something better... it will be behind him in 1923."

-In contrast to Butcher's disappointment, critics John V. A. Weaver and H. L. Mencken recognized that the vast improvement in literary form and construction between Fitzgerald's first and second novels augured great prospects for his future.
-Weaver predicted that, as Fitzgerald matured into a better writer, he would become regarded as one of the greatest authors of American literature, and Mencken expected that Fitzgerald would significantly improve with his third work.
+In contrast to Butcher's disappointment, critics H. L. Mencken and John V. A. Weaver recognized that the vast improvement in literary form and construction between Fitzgerald's first and second novels augured great prospects for his future.
+Mencken expected that Fitzgerald would significantly improve with his third work, and Weaver predicted that, as Fitzgerald matured into a better writer, he would become regarded as one of the greatest authors of American literature.

-Over a century later, many Fitzgerald scholars typically consider The Beautiful and Damned to be among Fitzgerald's weaker novels.
-During the final decade of his life, Fitzgerald concurred about the novel's quality in a letter to his wife Zelda: "I wish The Beautiful and Damned had been a maturely written book because it was all true.
+Over a century later, many Fitzgerald scholars typically consider The Beautiful and Damned to be among the author's weaker novels.
+During the final decade of his life, Fitzgerald concurred about the novel's lackluster quality in a letter to his wife Zelda: "I wish The Beautiful and Damned had been a maturely written book because it was all true.
 We ruined ourselves—I have never honestly thought that we ruined each other."